-United Nations has elected Dr. Atta-ur-Rahman chairman of the UN Committee on Science, Technology, and Innovation.
+United Nations has elected Dr. Atta-ur-Rahman as Chairman of the UN Committee on Science, Technology, and Innovation.

 The committee would talk about the policies to sponsor science, technology, innovations among other members of states.